 Who We Are

-Bancroft is a leading nonprofit provider of specialized services for individuals with autism, brain injuries and other intellectual or developmental disabilities.
+Bancroft is a leading nonprofit provider of specialized services for individuals with autism, other intellectual or developmental disabilities and those in need of neurological rehabilitation.
 Through our innovative continuum of care, Bancroft offers a comprehensive range of services for unlocking each person’s full potential and meeting his or her changing needs, including: brain injury rehabilitation, special education, vocational training and supported employment, structured day programs, campus and community living programs, and behavioral supports.
 For nearly 130 years, Bancroft has been pioneering new ways of helping people with disabilities lead independent and fulfilling lives.
-Based in Haddonfield, N.J., the organization serves more than 1,500 individuals annually in New Jersey, Pennsylvania and Delaware.
+Based in Cherry Hill, N.J., the organization serves more than 1,500 individuals annually in New Jersey, Pennsylvania and Delaware.